Voulk/QE/mistweaver-monk/master-of-harmony/faq.md

 > No, unfortunately not.
 While <WH short="DoT">Aspect of Harmony DoT</WH> does boost your damage, that extra damage isn’t factored into <WH>Ancient Teachings</WH> healing.
 Additionally, if an <WH>Ancient Teachings</WH> heal heals someone with the <WH short="HoT">Aspect of Harmony HoT</WH>, they won't receive extra healing from it.
 This is likely a bug on the healing amp side.

 ####  Should my <WH>Aspect of Harmony HoT</WH> appear as low healing on my logs?
 > In raids, no—it should be one of your highest HPS entries.
-In Mythic+, yes, lower healing values are expected—around 1% HPS depending on the dungeon.
+In Mythic+, yes, lower healing values are expected—around 1-3% HPS depending on the dungeon.

 ####  What’s the deal with <WH>Balanced Stratagem</WH>?
 > Don’t stress over <WH>Balanced Stratagem</WH>—treat it as a passive bonus.
 In most situations where it could be optimized, you won’t have the freedom to hold globals or alter your rotation to buff a specific spell.
+I personally don't track it in any capacity.